lesserkuma/NDWCSHAP_Generator/README.md

 ﻿# NDWCSHAP Generator (by Lesserkuma)

 This tool helps you creating your own NDWCSHAP access point.
 Any Nintendo DS, DSi and 3DS will auto-connect to these kinds of hotspots without the need of going through Nintendo Wi-Fi Connection settings.
 This feature was officially used at “DS Station” kiosks, likely from 2006 until 2020.
+Note that these access points use the ancient 128-bit WEP encryption that is no longer considered secure.

-To create your own access point combination of SSID and WEP key, you need to specify a value called “apnum” which was used to distinguish between individual store chains and locations.
-This allowed developers to distribute location-based WFC content to their games, similar to Nintendo Zone locations.
+To create your own access point combination of SSID and WEP key, you need to specify a value called “apnum”.
+This value was used to distinguish between individual store chains and locations which allowed developers to distribute location-based WFC content to their games, similar to Nintendo Zone locations.

-⚠️ Please beware that NDWCSHAP access points rely on the very old WEP128 encryption which can be a security risk for your network.

 If you use hostapd, add these lines to hostapd.conf:
 ```